 MyPlate was developed for everyday use at mealtimes to promote healthy eating habits and smart food choices.
 Using MyPlate as a guide, you can easily visualize what you should have on your family’s plate for any meal- fruits, vegetables, grains, protein and dairy.
 But how much of each of these foods should you have?
 That’s where portion size comes into play.
-On Super Healthy Kids MyPlate plate, all of the guesswork is taken out of the portion size:

 What are the daily recommendations for each of the food groups for kids?